snakem982/Pandora-Box/README.md

 ## Friendly Reminder
 - Because the author does not have a Windows computer, <br>the software is not fully tested on Windows. <br>If it cannot run, please replace it with other software.
-- New versions released at the end of every month.
 - Please be patient when starting for the first time.

 ## Why not open source?